Freshwater Fishing in Alaska

 All in all, fishermen in Alaska are in for opportunities on a scale unparalleled elsewhere.
 Whether you're after big-game on the saltwater, hard-fighting salmon and large trout in the rivers, or quietly paddling a lake or stream in pursuit of relaxation, it's all here for you.

 The following tools are the minimum "must-haves" for Alaska fishermen.

 - Alaska Fishing, by Gunnar Pedersen and Rene Limeres.
-Covers the entire state, freshwater and saltwater, including locations, tackle and terminal gear for each of Alaska's species.
+Covers the entire state, freshwater, and saltwater, including locations, tackle, and terminal gear for each of Alaska's species.

 - The Highway Angler, by Gunnar Pedersen.
 If you're fishing the road system, you need this book!
-It walks you through all the species, gear and precise locations and timing of Alaska's roadside fisheries.
+It walks you through all the species, gear, and precise locations and timing of Alaska's roadside fisheries.

 - Flyfisher's Guide to Alaska, by Scott Haugen.
-A comprehensive overview of flyfishing all regions of Alaska, including the gear needed for each species.
+A comprehensive overview of flyfishing in all regions of Alaska, including the gear needed for each species.
 Includes popular fly patterns.

 - Fly-Fishing for Pacific Salmon II, by Les Johnson and Bruce Ferguson.
 A great book featuring popular saltwater flies and techniques for Alaska's salmon.